stephenlynch-ops/DarkKnightReads/README.md

 ### Business goals

-The aim of the site is to increase the number of visitors to the Black Mountain MTB trail center.
+The aim of the site is to allow users to browse the store with ease in order to pick out the titles they wish to buy.

+The site allows users to filter the novels in the store by categories, including publisher, some of the main heros as well as by price.
+The users also have the ability to search the store by key words of their choosing.

+Users are also able to create a userprofile which, should they choose, gives them the ability to pick an alter-ego which customises their user experiece (a little bit).

-The site admin has complete CRUD functionality in order to deliver the best possible site experience.
+The sites superusers have some CRUD functionality in order to maintain the store, they have the ability to add / edit and remove ites from the store.

-The site admin can add more trail articles as well as update existing articles or delete them as needed.

 ### User goals

-Users can get a taster of the trails and facilities that are available at the Black Mountain.

-They can read and interact with the posts, by adding comments and likes.
+User can either enter the store with a title in mind or just to browse and see whats available, either way they will find many titles that appeal to them.

 ### Wireframes layout

-As part of the deisn process I used Balsamiq wireframes software to design the basis of the site.
+As part of the design process, I simplly planned the layout using a whiteboard and a pen - I did alot of the planning while commuting.

+# INSERT IMAGES OF WHITE BOARD PAGE LAYOUTS HERE

 <img src="static/images/Wireframes.jpg" alt="Wireframe layout images">

 ### Website pallette

-In keeping with the Black Mountain name I decided to use a dark pallet and have the images and text standout as if they are negatives of the site.
+The pallet was driven by Batmans costume colors.
+Therefore the site has a dark and edgy feel, while also including a touch of fun - with the font choice.

-- Background color: #212529 Which is a very dark grey
+- Background color: #000 Which is black
-- Font color: #fff Which is a strong white
+- Font color: #d7e81e Which is a slightly darker yellow than the standard yellow.
+- Font choice: Bangers for the titles, Oswald for the body text

 ## Features

-The site is set out over 5 pages, with a consistant navbar feature running throughout the site.
+The site has 6 main pages that users will navigate through.
+These pages are;

+- Landing page

+- Product list page

+- Product detail page

+- Basket page

+- Checkout page

+- User profile page

+As well as the normal login, logout, signin pages.

 ### Existing Features